abhaypatel0110/DSA-Java/BasicLoopCodes/readme.txt

 Example: 153 is an Armstrong number because:

 1^3 + 5^3 + 3^3 = 1 + 125 + 27 = 153

+Palindrome string is a string which can be readed as same from start or end ie. MOM if we revere it then also it would be same only